 - The hypertrophy training group did 3 sets of 10 repetitions.
-It took them 17 minutes to finish their workouts, they were eager to do more lifting, they finished the study feeling fresh, and they gained the same amount of muscle size.
+It took them 17 minutes to finish their workouts, they were eager to do more lifting, they finished the study feeling fresh, and they gained the same amount of muscle mass.

 That caveat, of course, is that the group doing 7 sets of 3 reps gained quite a bit more 1-rep max strength, showing that low-rep training is indeed an important part of training for powerlifting.
-It’s just that for gaining muscle size, using moderate rep ranges is much safer, more efficient, and easier to recover from, allowing us to stimulate more overall muscle growth.
+It’s just that for gaining muscle mass, using moderate rep ranges is much safer, more efficient, and easier to recover from, allowing us to stimulate more overall muscle growth.

 The results of this study have been replicated several times (study, study, study).
-For instance, a recent study by Keitaro Kubo found that doing 7 sets of 4 reps (7×4) on the bench press built the same amount of muscle as doing 3 sets of 12 reps (3×12).
+For instance, a recent study by Keitaro Kubo found that doing 7 sets of 4 reps (7×4) on the bench press gained the same amount of muscle mass as doing 3 sets of 12 reps (3×12).
 As we’d expect, the participants lifting in lower rep ranges saw greater improvements in their 1-rep max strength, but the moderate rep ranges proved to be a more efficient way to stimulate muscle growth.